 Active Transportation Barrie is a community-based working group that brings active transportation stakeholders and community partners together to focus on the common goal of promoting and facilitating active transportation initiatives in Barrie.
 Terms of Reference

-The group meets on the 3rd Thursday of each month, 1–2:30pm at City Hall in Barrie.
+The group meets September–June on the 3rd Thursday of each month, 1–2:30pm at Barrie City Hall.
 All are welcome.
 Please see posted minutes in the downloads section of this page.
 To be added to the email distribution list for minutes, please email firstname.lastname@example.org.

 Council approved 13 recommendations supporting active transportation through Council Motion 08-G-472 based on the outcome of a 2008 Active Transportation Workshop (held by the Simcoe Muskoka District Health Unit and hosted by the City).
 One of those recommendations included forming an Active Transportation Working Group.